-III.9 Voluntary Transfers and Cross-Appointments
+III.9 Voluntary Transfers and Cross-Appointments Between Academic Units and Campuses or

-- III.9.1 An individual faculty member from one academic unit may request to be transferred, in whole or in part, to another academic unit, by written application to the Dean (or Provost, in the case of transfers involving more than one academic division) by January 15th of the previous academic year. - III.9.2 The agreement of the Dean (or where applicable the Provost), the home unit (approved by the Department Committee) and the receiving unit (approved by the Department Committee) shall be required for an individual faculty transfer.
-A member shall be able to grieve if either the Dean (or where applicable the Provost) or the home unit objects to the transfer.
-An objection to a transfer by the receiving unit shall not be the subject of a grievance. - III.9.3 The home unit of cross-appointed faculty must be specified at the time of the cross-appointment.
-This will automatically be the unit allotted the larger share of the faculty member except in the case where the cross-appointment is on a .5/.5 basis.
-In this case, the faculty member has the right to select the home unit. - III.9.4 The home unit of a cross-appointed faculty member has the primary responsibility for making personnel recommendations regarding merit awards, tenure and promotion.
-In making such recommendations, the home unit must request and duly consider the evaluation of the other unit concerning teaching, scholarship and university service, as appropriate. - III.9.5 The allocation of a cross-appointed faculty member across the units involved must be specified at the time of cross-appointment.
-Normally, cross-appointments will be allocated on a .7/.3 basis; however, with the Dean's approval, any other allocation, including 1.0/0.0, may be specified. - III.9.6 The teaching and other responsibilities allocated to a cross-appointed faculty member in each academic unit should be approximately proportional to the norms accepted by that unit.
-However, by agreement between the units and the individual, these proportions may be regarded flexibly.
-In the event of a dispute, the Dean (or where applicable the Provost) would be arbiter and have the final decision. - III.9.7 The cross-appointed faculty member has the same rights of participation in each of the units as if located as a regular full-time member of those units.
-In cases which concern both units, the cross-appointed member shall only vote in their home unit.
+- III.9.1 A member from one academic unit or campus may request to be transferred, in whole or in part, to another academic unit or campus, by written application to the Dean (or Provost, in the case of transfers involving more than one academic division or across campuses) by January 15th of the previous academic year. - III.9.2 In the case of an academic unit or campus transfer, agreement of the Dean (or where applicable the Provost), the home unit (approved by the Department Committee) and the receiving unit (approved by the Department Committee) shall be required.
+A member shall be able to grieve if either the Dean (or where applicable the Provost) or the home unit or campus objects to the transfer.
+An objection to a transfer by the receiving unit shall not be the subject of a grievance.
+Requests may be denied by the Dean (or where applicable, the Provost) on the basis of reasonable operational or financial considerations. - III.9.2.1 Where a member is moving to a newly established Department or School such that there is no "receiving unit", then decanal agreement is sufficient to approve the transfer. - III.9.3 The home unit of cross-appointed members must be specified at the time of the cross-appointment.
+This will automatically be the unit or campus allotted the larger share of the member's appointment except in the case where the cross-appointment is on a .5/.5 basis.
+In this case, the member has the right to select the home unit and campus. - III.9.4 The home unit of a cross-appointed member has the primary responsibility for making personnel recommendations regarding merit awards, tenure/permanency and promotion.
+In making such recommendations, the home unit must request and duly consider the evaluation of the other unit concerning teaching, scholarship and university service, as appropriate.

-- III.9.8 Cross-appointments and transfers shall be for a definite term (of between three (3) and five (5) years) or be permanent.
+- III.9.5 The allocation of a cross-appointed member across the units involved must be specified at the time of cross-appointment.
+Normally, cross-appointments will be allocated on a .7/.3 basis; however, with the Dean's approval, any other allocation, including 1.0/0.0, may be specified. - III.9.6 The teaching and other responsibilities allocated to a cross-appointed member in each academic unit should be approximately proportional to the norms accepted by that unit.
+However, by agreement between the units and the member, these proportions may be regarded flexibly.
+In the event of a dispute, the Dean (or where applicable the Provost) would be arbiter and have the final decision. - III.9.7 The cross-appointed member has the same rights of participation in each of the units or campuses as if located as a regular full-time member of those units or campuses.
+In cases which concern both units and campuses, the cross-appointed member shall only vote in their home unit or campus. - III.9.8 Cross-appointments and transfers shall be for a definite term (of between three (3) and five (5) years) or be permanent.
 The duration of the arrangement must be specified when it is requested and approved.
 Any individual request for a further change in status, once a transfer arrangement has been made, will be regarded as a new request, and will have to follow the procedures outlined above. - III.9.9 Departments may, at their own discretion and subject to their own processes, create non-voting Associate member positions.